Content Depth: Why Thin Pages Are Invisible to AI

 External Resources

-- Content Depth carries 7% weight - the third highest individual criterion after Topic Coherence (14%) and Original Data (10%).
+- Content Depth carries 7% raw weight - the third-heaviest individual criterion, behind Topic Coherence and Original Data (both at 10%).

 - The scorer evaluates average word count, heading structure (H2/H3 density), and the ratio of deep pages (1500+ words) to thin pages (<500 words).